Carlo Acutis: Criticism of process

-A commentator in the Catholic Review noted that skepticism for Acutis's canonisation cause exists among some of the faithful and the secular world.
+A commentator in the Catholic Review noted that in his opinion skepticism for Acutis's canonisation cause existed among some of the faithful and the secular world.
 In a March 2025 issue of The Economist John Phipps discusses the life of Acutis, noting that even those with a deep devotion to him struggle to pinpoint his specific actions that led to his canonisation.
 Phipps wrote, "Nothing in his sparse life story explains that this ordinary-seeming teenage boy is about to become the first great saint of the 21st century."
 In that same interview, Acutis's childhood best friend claimed he did not remember Acutis as a "very pious boy", nor did he even know that Carlo was religious.
 His schoolmates testified that he was kind, but did not remember him to be publicly devout although they did note that he said that sex before marriage was wrong.
 These accounts were disputed by Carlo's mother, Antonia who also stated that he often confessed his uncertainties and insecurities as a fifteen-year-old to her: "He was aware of his fragility; he often told me he felt alone because he struggled to talk to his friends.
 Sometimes they were like rubber walls".

 Acutis was canonised 19 years after his death, a relatively quick timeline by Catholic standards.
 The process has drawn scrutiny because it reportedly involved significant financial contributions from his family.
 His mother acknowledged covering expenses related to documentation, travel, and other administrative costs required for his cause.
 Critics have suggested that such financial support could have influenced the speed of the canonisation.
 His mother has said: "Normally the cause for a saint, the people behind it have to ask people to fundraise but in my situation, I do have the means to pay so that is why I have done."

 In response, Gori, Acutis's postulator, told the Washington Post: "This is completely untrue.
 The whole process would have been the same had he been poor.
 It's the same for everyone.
 It wasn't sped up because there was money involved.
 If there hadn't been a fame of sanctity, it would have come to a stop."